Updated December 2, 2017

-A framed picture of Santa Clause sat on my desk regardless of the season.
-With its bright smile and sparkling eyes, it said, “Yes, there really is a Santa Clause.”
-That Santa’s joyful smile and bright eyes were constant reminders of how we look when carrying the gifts of faith, hope and love into the world.
+A framed picture of Santa Clause (St. Nicholas) sits on my desk regardless of the season.
+With his bright smile and sparkling eyes, it still reminds me, “Yes, there really is a Santa Clause.”
+That Santa’s joyful smile and bright eyes are constant reminders of how we look when carrying the gifts of faith, hope and love into the world.
 It was a daily reminder from God saying, “You can make things happen here: I’m present.”
-That energy filled our offices with a joy remarked on by visitors who heard laughter greeting them as they entered our offices.
+That energy filled our offices with a joy remarked on by visitors who heard laughter greeting them as they entered.
 Laughter is a sign of hearts open to receiving the energy of God’s presence and sharing it with the world.
 It was His presence that made us both joyful and successful.

 Set the Stage by Creating an Advent Wreath

 This simple family project can become a weekly reminder that we humbly await the birth of Jesus Christ.
 All you need is a natural evergreen wreath and four candles.
 Place the wreath on a table and stand the candles at its center.
-The candles may be violet and rose, all white or a variation of these.
+The candles may be violet and white or all of either color.
 Children love to participate in holiday activities.
 Depending on their age, they can help by gathering greens for the wreath, putting it together and placing the candles in holders at the wreath’s center.

-On the four Sundays before Christmas, light the candles, say a short prayer and sing a Christmas carol.
+On the four Sundays before Christmas (Dec 4, 10, 17 and 24) light the candles, say a short prayer and sing a Christmas carol.
 Rituals always have added meaning when refreshments are included.
 In the spirit of Advent, these should be simple.

 Creating a Spiral Walk for Adults and Children

 Not everyone can undertake such an ambitious activity.
-So instead consider walking on a single open circle, imaginally.
-Here are instructions for adults, followed by those for children to participate in their waking life in this sacred activity.
+Here are instructions for adults, followed by those for children to participate in this sacred activity without leaving your home.